 The town hall in Leiden will be renovated in the coming years in order to make the historic building better fit for administrative and official affairs.
 Office Winhov, in association with Studio Linse, Bierman Henket architects and cepezed have been invited to submit proposals for the renovation.

-Office Winhov in collaboration with Bedaux de Brouwer Architects and Studio Linse has been selected selected to renovate the Koopmans building on the campus of the University of Tilburg.
+Office Winhov in collaboration with Bedaux de Brouwer Architects and Studio Linse is selected to renovate the Koopmans building on the campus of the University of Tilburg.
 The building will be renovated in order to house the faculties of Economics, Literature and Theology as of the start of the academic year 2019–2020.

 This publication explores the metamorphosis of the underground vault in the former Kasbank into a sumptuous spa.

 Publisher: Design Story Publishing